samtay/road-trip-planner/README.md

 ### TODO

-1. Try only including reasonable segments into the distances.facts file!
-E.g. RV length, etc.
+1. Include the same choice details in list enumeration, parse into LocationRow to keep the same stdout.